Metal, Ceramic, and Lingual Braces: Premium-Grade Materials for Premium-Grade Smiles

 The most effective metal braces are made of titanium alloys, combined with a small amount of nickel and/or chromium.
 Chromium-nickel-cobalt alloys are also popular and effective.

-Incognito® braces use pure gold for their brackets, which are affixed to the inside of the teeth.
+Incognito® lingual braces use a gold alloy for their brackets, which are affixed to the inside of the teeth.

 All metal braces alloys should be designed for corrosion-resistance and biocompatibility, to ensure they do not cause inflammation or irritation of the mouth, gums, and lips when affixed for treatment.
 (Some irritation or discomfort is normal at the beginning of treatment, as your mouth adjusts to the new appliance).